plai-group/admin-info/Travel.md

 # PLAI group travel info

-The lab can currently support travel of lab members.
+PLAI Group can currently support travel of lab members to conferences and other meetings to present their work.
 In this document, we summarize the lab policy on Travel and procedures you need to follow if you are traveling.

 # PLAI Travel Policy
 Our current policy is as follows: